Captain Power and the Soldiers of the Future

 Captain Power and the Soldiers of the Future is a science fiction-action television series, merging live action with animation based on computer-generated images, that ran for 22 episodes in Canadian and American syndication.
 A toy line was also produced by Mattel, and during each episode there was a segment that included visual and audio material which interacted with the toys.
 A production of Landmark Entertainment Group, Captain Power and the Soldiers of the Future was created by Gary Goddard and Tony Christopher, and developed by Marc Scott Zicree, with J. Michael Straczynski becoming de facto head writer.
 Plans to bring the series back, set 28 years after the first series, were announced in July 2016.
 Goddard Film Group, headed by one of the original series co-creators, Gary Goddard, was one of the development teams working on the new series.

 General plot

-The storyline was set on Earth in the 22nd century following the Metal Wars, a cybernetic revolt that resulted in the subjugation of the human race by intelligent machines.
+The storyline is set on Earth in the 22nd century following the Metal Wars, a cybernetic revolt that resulted in the subjugation of the human race by intelligent machines.
 Captain Jonathan Power and a small group of guerrilla fighters, called the "Soldiers of the Future", oppose the machine forces that dominate Earth.

 Central storyline

 Each episode began with the following introduction, plus a recap of the storyline:

 "Power on".
-Actor Timothy Dunigan, outfitted in his character's full regalia (one of the "Power Suits" of exoskeletal armor that Robert Short Productions created for the show), turned to the camera and delivered this line.
+Actor Tim Dunigan, outfitted in his character's full regalia (one of the "Power Suits" of exoskeletal armor that Robert Short Productions created for the show), turned to the camera and delivered this line.